kevgo/text-runner/README.md

 or [LiveScript](http://livescript.net).
 Just make sure that your project contains a local installation of your transpiler, since TextRunner does not find globally installed transpilers.
-This means your project should have a `package.json` file listing the transpiler you want to use, in addition to any other NPM modules needed in your actions.
+This means your project should have a `package.json` file listing the transpiler you want TextRunner to call, in addition to any other NPM modules that your handler method uses.

 ### AST Nodes